storacha/specs/w3-account.md

 }
 ```

-Agent MAY account delegation to a service so that it is persisted and can be retrieved later with a different agent.
+Agent MAY send the account delegation to a service so that it is persisted and can be retrieved later with a different agent.

+### `access/delegate`

+Issued by an agent on behalf of an account to the service, with proof that the account has been delegated capabilities on a resource and that the agent has been granted the capability `ucan/sign` to sign on behalf of the account.

-> Invokes `access/delegate` asking web3.storage to record delegation from `did:key:zAlice` space to the `alice@web.mail` account.
+> Invoke `access/delegate` asking web3.storage to record delegation from `did:key:zAlice` space to the `alice@web.mail` account.

 ```ts
 {